 Tito Sotto is a Filipino actor, comedian, and politician.
-At present he is the Senate President of the Republic of the Philippines.
+He served as Senate President of the Republic of the Philippines.
 Previously, he made a name as a comedian together with his brother Vic Sotto and Joey de Leon.
-The trio, popularly known as Tito, Vic and Joey, became the main hosts of the long-time noontime show Eat Bulaga!
+The trio, popularly known as Tito, Vic and Joey, became the main host of the long-time noontime show Eat Bulaga!

 Real Name –> Vicente Castelo Sotto III

 Birthplace –> Manila, Philippines

 Net Worth –> 85 million (as of December 31, 2020)

 Wife – Helen Gamboa (Beauty queen, singer and actress)

 Children – Romina, Diorella “Lala” Maria, Gian Carlo and Ciara

 Brothers –> Valmar (born 1945), Marvic Valentin (born 1954), and Marcelino Antonio Jr.